jirris/clickclacker/README.md

 Tomorrow.json —> Tomorrows prices.
 Temperature —> Temperature forecasts for today and tomorrow as average.
 Wind —> wind forecast in m/s as speed and lowercase English acronyms for direction (n, ne, e, se, s, sw, w, nw).
+currentW -> If used, the current Wattage from solarpanels, checked when file changes.

 You can use your own scripts to create these files (see devices.conf/fetch.sh) in json or use static files, if you want heating to hit to same hours every day.
 For spotprices there is also a alternative to use Entso-e site, see more information in devices.conf